xwmx/hosts/README.md

 # Hosts

-A command line program for managing hosts file entries.
+`hosts` is a command line program for managing hosts file entries.

+`hosts` works with existing hosts files and entries, making it easier to add, remove, disable/enabled, comment, and search hosts file entries using simple, memorable commands.

 ## Installation